Clarkson-Applied-Data-Science/Habibis_ML_Final/README.md

 <a name="dp"></a>

-# 3.1.2 Prepating the realstate data set
+# 3.1.2 Preparing the realstate data set
 At this step,the realstate dataset needs to be prepared and be divided into three clusters based on the average price per ft fot zipcodes.

 **This step contains the following content:**